Banner: Knocknarea at Sunset.

 The passage and chamber floors were excavated down to the old ground level, and fragments of human remains, from a possible five individuals were discovered in the chamber.
 The roof of the passage and the top of the corbelled chamber were uncovered, and the roofing corbells were lifted so that the passage stones, many of which had leaned inwards over the millenia, could be straightened, allowing easier access to the chamber.
 Many of the passage and chamber corbels had grooves cut on their upper surfaces to channel off rainwater.
 The monument was carbon-dated to 3,200 BC, the dates coming from an organic mix of burnt clay and sand which had been used by the neolithic builders to caulk the roof, in another ingenious attempt to keep water out of the monument.

 The roox-box structure, long known to antiquarians as the 'false lintol' was discovered by O'Kelly in 1963.
-The roof-box was completely dismantled in order to straighten the passage stones immediately beneath the huge corbel supporting the structure.
-The straightening of the orthostats and reconstruction allowed the sun to enter the chamber, and the event was witnessed by Michael O'Kelly in 1969.
+During the excavations the roof-box was completely dismantled in order to straighten the passage stones immediately beneath the huge corbel supporting the structure.
+The straightening of the orthostats and reconstruction allowed the sun to enter the chamber, potentially for the first time sunce the cairn collapsed, and the sunrise was witnessed by Michael O'Kelly in 1967.

 ‘Another tradition, but a much more modern one or at least one more familiar in modern times, had been mentioned to us by many visitors particularly in the early stages of the excavations when we were working almost totally in the dark as far as factual information was concerned.
 This was to the effect that a belief existed in the neighbourhood that the rising sun, at some unspecified time, used to light up the three-spiral stone in the end recess.
 No one could be found who had witnessed this but it continued to be mentioned and we assumed that some confusion existed between Newgrange and the midsummer phenomenon at Stonehenge.